Chana Masala Recipe

 About Chana Masala Recipe

-The term chana means chickpeas, while masala refers to the spiced onion-tomato base or gravy in which the chickpeas are cooked.
+The word chana means chickpeas, while masala refers to the spiced gravy in which they are cooked.

-The curry base is prepared by sautéing onions with ginger, garlic and spices, followed by tomatoes until the masala releases oil.
-The cooked chickpeas and some of their cooking stock are then added and simmered until the gravy thickens slightly.
+The gravy is prepared by sautéing onions with ginger, garlic and spices, followed by tomatoes until the masala becomes thick and glossy with oil separating around the edges.
+The cooked chickpeas and some of their cooking stock are then simmered in the masala so they absorb all the flavors.

-A little dry mango powder adds a pleasant tang to the dish.
-If you do not have dry mango powder, you can use lemon or lime juice instead.
-In some regions, dried pomegranate seed powder (anardana powder) is also used for tang.
+Dry mango powder (amchur) gives the curry its characteristic tang.
+If you do not have it, use lemon or lime juice instead.
+In some regions, dried pomegranate seed powder (anardana powder) is also used for a slightly different tangy flavor.

-For a good Chana Masala, the chickpeas should be cooked until soft and tender.
-They should not feel firm when eaten.
-If you are short on time, you can also use canned chickpeas.
+The chickpeas should be soft and creamy inside, not firm or chalky.
+If you are short on time, canned chickpeas also work well.

 Soak Chana